Bernard and the Genie: Plot

 The film begins in an ancient location where a man is cornered by a sorcerer after a knife-throwing accident.
 The sorcerer transforms the man into a genie and traps him in a lamp as punishment, with the intention that it will be forever.

 Two thousand years later, Bernard Bottle, an art dealer for a prestigious firm in London, scores a huge sale and earns his company fifty million pounds.
 His boss, Charles Pinkworth, congratulates him on the sale, but when Bernard reveals that he promised half of the money to the original owners of the paintings, as was fair, Pinkworth fires him.
 Bernard returns dejectedly to his flat and seeks comfort, but discovers that his girlfriend has been sleeping with his best friend.
 She then clears Bernard's flat of nearly everything, leaving behind only a small amount of furniture and an ornate antique lamp.
 He attempts to clean the lamp, causing an explosion that sends him to the hospital.

 When Bernard returns to his flat, he encounters a man who tries to kill him.
 During the fight, Bernard wishes that the man could speak English, at which point he does.
 When the man states "Your wish is my command", Bernard wishes for the fight to stop, which it does.
 Bernard learns that the man, named Josephus, is a genie who had been trapped inside the lamp for two thousand years, and that he can grant almost any wish.
 The two forge a friendship in which Bernard introduces Josephus to modern food, music and entertainment, as well as using wishes to furnish his flat with expensive furniture and even the authentic Mona Lisa, which is subsequently reported missing from the Louvre.

-After a night on the town, Bernard returns to his flat without Josephus (who is watching movies at a theater) to find someone inside.
+After a night on the town, Bernard returns to his flat without Josephus (who is at the cinema) to find someone inside.
 He picks up a sword and attacks the person around the corner, inadvertently killing a police officer.
-A detective in the flat then reveals Pinkworth, who accuses him of grand theft, pointing to the Mona Lisa.
-Bernard finds himself unable to wish the painting away and is arrested for grand theft and murder.
+A detective in the flat then reveals Pinkworth, who accuses him of theft, pointing to the Mona Lisa.
+Bernard finds himself unable to wish the painting away and is arrested for theft and murder.
 At the station, Bernard tries multiple times to call Josephus at his flat, but at first Josephus does not hear the telephone ringing, then fails to understand how the device works.
 He starts hanging up the phone each time it rings, which the police interpret as a form of coded communication.
 Bernard is put in jail, and Josephus eventually joins him in the cell.
 Bernard then wishes he could go back and do things differently, which suddenly causes time to rewind back to when Bernard was about to enter his flat.